-These Teriyaki Tofu Bowls are full of veggies and protein and perfect for an easy meal prep lunch or weeknight dinner!
-They’re so flavorful and even my three year old loves them!
+These Teriyaki Tofu Bowls are packed with veggies and protein and are perfect for an easy meal-prep lunch or weeknight dinner.
+They’re so flavorful, and even my 3-year-old loves them!

 Happy New Year!
-It’s 2020, a brand new decade and the perfect time to embrace healthy, plant based eating.
-I usually follow a vegetarian diet, with lots of vegan meals, but for the month of January all my recipes are going to be completely vegan.
-I’ve been feeling like my body could use a little break from dairy lately and now seems like the perfect time to cut it out for a while.
+It’s 2020, a new decade, and the perfect time to embrace healthy, plant-based eating.
+I usually follow a vegetarian diet with lots of vegan meals, but for the month of January, all my recipes will be completely vegan.
+I’ve been feeling like my body could use a little break from dairy lately, and now seems like the perfect time to cut it out for a while.

-I’m excited to share these Teriyaki Tofu Bowls with you for my very first recipe of 2020!
-They’re easy to make, great for dinner, perfect for meal prep, full of flavor and my three year old son loves them!
-I’m not joking when I say that he is constantly requesting, “more tofu and broccoli with the sauce”! 🙂
+I’m excited to share these Teriyaki Tofu Bowls with you for my first recipe of 2020!
+They’re easy to make, great for dinner, perfect for meal prep, and full of flavor, and my 3-year-old son loves them!
+I’m not joking when I say he constantly requests, “More tofu and broccoli with the sauce!” 🙂

-- Tofu – my favorite kind of tofu to use is the ‘Pre-Pressed, Super Firm, High Protein’ Tofu that I have seen sold at Sprouts and Trader Joe’s so far.
-You don’t have to spend the time pressing it, it’s really firm so it won’t break apart easily and the pack is a little bit bigger than the standard container of tofu so you get more.
-If you can’t find it, just use extra firm tofu and press it beforehand.
+- Tofu – My favorite kind of tofu is the ‘Pre-Pressed, Super-Firm, High-Protein’ tofu I find at Sprouts and Trader Joe’s.
+You don’t have to spend time pressing it; it’s firm, so it won’t break apart easily.
+The pack is slightly bigger than the standard tofu container, so you get more.
+If you can’t find it, use extra-firm tofu and press it well beforehand.

-- Teriyaki Sauce – If you have a brand of store-bought teriyaki sauce that you really love, you can definitely use that.
-But, my homemade teriyaki sauce is really easy to make and SO good!
-All you need to make it is: water, tamari (or soy sauce), pure maple syrup, toasted sesame oil, fresh garlic and ginger and cornstarch (or arrowroot powder).
+- Teriyaki Sauce – If you love a brand of store-bought teriyaki sauce, you can definitely use that.
+But my homemade teriyaki sauce is really easy to make and SO good.
+It calls for water, tamari (or soy sauce), pure maple syrup, toasted sesame oil, fresh garlic and ginger, and cornstarch (or arrowroot powder).

 - Vegetables – You can use any vegetables you like.
-My son loves broccoli so I always use that and then I usually add in some carrot and red pepper for color.
-Anything will work though!
+My son loves broccoli, so I always incorporate it.
+I usually add carrots and red pepper for color.
+Anything will work, though!

-- Rice – I usually use white basmati rice if I’m making this for my kids, but if it’s just for me or my husband (for meal prep lunches) I like to use cauliflower rice or a mix of regular and cauliflower.
-You could also substitute another grain of choice.
+- Rice – I usually use white basmati rice if I’m making this meal for my kids, but if it’s just for me and my husband (for meal-prep lunches), I like to use cauliflower rice or a mix of regular and cauliflower.
+You can also substitute another grain of choice.

 How To Make Teriyaki Tofu

-I feel like tofu gets a bad wrap sometimes but I really love cooking with it!
-I love the texture, it’s low in carbs and goes really well with lots of different cuisines.
-If you already love tofu then you will really love this Teriyaki Tofu Recipe, and if you’re currently skeptical about tofu you should definitely give these bowls a try because I think they might change your mind 🙂
+Sometimes, tofu gets a bad wrap, but I love cooking with it.
+I love the texture; it’s low in carbs and goes well with many different cuisines.
+If you already love tofu, then you will really love this Teriyaki Tofu Recipe, and if you’re currently skeptical about tofu, you should definitely give these bowls a try because I think they might change your mind 🙂

 Teriyaki Tofu Meal Prep Bowls

-I usually just make this recipe for a family dinner but it’s also really great for a meal prep lunch.
-All you do is divide the ingredients into four food safe containers and store in the refrigerator for up to four days.
-The tofu does not stay super crispy once refrigerated but it does still have a nice texture that I don’t think you’ll be disappointed with.
+I usually just make this recipe for a family dinner, but it’s also really great for a meal-prep lunch.
+All you do is divide the ingredients into four food-safe containers and store them in the refrigerator for up to four days.
+The tofu does not stay super crispy once refrigerated, but it still has a nice texture that I don’t think you’ll be disappointed with.

-We don’t have a microwave so I just place a pan over medium heat, add a small amount of oil and then dump the contents of my bowl in.
+We don’t have a microwave, so I place a pan over medium heat, add a small amount of oil, and then dump the contents of my bowl in.
 Cook until heated through, stirring occasionally.
-If you do have a microwave you could heat on high for 2-3 minutes.
+If you have a microwave, you can heat on high for 2-3 minutes.

 - Total Time: 55 minutes